Pwd9000-ML/terraform-azurerm-plan/README.md

           arm_tenant_id: ${{ secrets.ARM_TENANT_ID }}             ## (Required) ARM Tenant ID
 ```

-The terraform plan will be created and is compressed and published to the workspace as an artifact using the same name of the input `tf_key`:
+The terraform plan will be created and is compressed and published to the workflow as an artifact using the same name of the input `tf_key`:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/terraform-azurerm-plan/master/assets/artifact.png)